28 December 2020

 - One must acquire mortgage protection, which is a mortgage life insurance that settles the balance of your mortgage if the buyer dies before it is paid off.
 In other words, mortgage protection settles your mortgage debt with the bank.

-- The mortgage is a right which aims to guarantee the fulfilment of an obligation, linking some property to the fulfilment of that obligation.
+- The mortgage is a right that aims to guarantee the fulfilment of an obligation, linking some property to the fulfilment of that obligation.
 If it is not fulfilled, the creditor will have the right to sell the property to take over the total or partial value of the debt.
 In short, it is a guarantee for the creditor.
 On the other hand, we must clarify that there can be loans without a mortgage and mortgages without a loan.
 The mortgage covers the capital owed and the interest after it has been set up, and the subsequent damages and costs caused by non-compliance.
 The debtor must understand the term of the credit, the amount thereof, the form of payment and the interest, which must be in line with what has been agreed.

 Once we know the main aspects of the mortgage, we can think about what to expect by 2021.